axibase/atsd/integration/nmon/scheduled-file-upload.md

 ## Before You Begin

-1. Make sure that the `/opt/nmon/nmon` binary exists and is executable.
+1. Ensure that the `/opt/nmon/nmon` binary exists and is executable.
-2. Launch the nmon console to make sure nmon works correctly:
+2. Launch the `nmon` console to ensure `nmon` works correctly:

 ```sh
 /opt/nmon/nmon
 ```

-## Upload Files to ATSD by API with `wget`
+## Upload Files to ATSD by API with wget

-Perform the following steps to start uploading files to ATSD every hour with `wget`
+Perform these steps to start uploading files to ATSD every hour with `wget`.

 ### Step 1

-Create a file script `/opt/nmon/nmon_script.sh` and add the following row to the cron schedule:
+Create a file script `/opt/nmon/nmon_script.sh` and add the following row to the `cron` schedule:

 ```txt
 0 * * * * /opt/nmon/nmon_script.sh